Undergraduate course work at the Darla Moore School of Business leads to a Bachelor of Science in Business Administration.

 Undergraduate programs, generally completed in 122 credit hours, emphasize a strong liberal arts background combined with theory and practice in business administration.
 The integrated core curriculum provides a solid business foundation by introducing students to marketing, management, finance and risk management, production and operations management, and their relationships to each other.

-Structured electives can lead to a double major or stronger emphasis in a particular field.
 Professional advisors are available throughout each student's academic career to help with decisions and develop career possibilities.